-Individual Fellowships (IF), Initial Training Networks (ITN), RISE, COFUND
+Postdoctoral Fellowships (PF), Initial Training Networks (ITN), RISE, COFUND

 The MSCA have an emphasis on international and inter-sectoral mobility, and also have a strong focus on careers and skills development for researchers.
 Some of the schemes within the MSCA are aimed at individual researchers; others are aimed at institutions.

 In addition to generous research funding, scientists have the possibility to gain experience abroad and in the private and non-academic sectors, and to complete their training with competences or disciplines useful for their careers.
 More information about various funding schemes and requirements for applying is available below.

 - Research and Innovation Staff Exchange (RISE)